 GameStop eyes Russell add as CEO joins board

-GameStop's new CEO Matt Furlong is adding another title, board member.
+GameStop's new CEO Matt Furlong is adding another title: board member.

 "Matt is a proven e-commerce leader with a firm understanding of how to delight customers," former GameStop CEO George Sherman said on the company's first-quarter earnings call earlier this month.
 "His focus, intensity and work ethic will set the right tone atop the company as we begin shifting to a growth phase."